Graduate Program Resources

 The Master’s program in Communication Studies admits students once a year for Fall semester start only.
 Candidates should submit all application materials directly to the Cal State Apply portal.
 March 1 is the priority admission deadline to be considered for Fall semester start of the same calendar year.
 If there are slots available in the program after the initial offers of admissions, the graduate admissions committee will consider applications that are completed after March 1 on a rolling basis.
 Please note that the Communication Studies department does not offer training specific to journalism and mass media.
 (Please see the Department of Broadcasting and Electronic Arts website at SFSU for focus in these areas)

-The following applications materials must be uploaded to Cal State Apply for the admissions committee to consider your application complete:
+The following applications materials must be uploaded to Cal State Apply.
+More information on appliications can be found through the Division of Graduate Studies for the admissions committee to consider your application complete:

 • A statement of purpose should focus on the applicant’s objectives for pursuing a Master of Arts degree in Communication Studies at San Francisco State.
 The statement of purpose should also ideally demonstrate that the applicant has considered the characteristics of this particular program and should address how the program is a good fit for the applicant’s background, interests and goals.